EmilyAMartin/Side-Scroller-Game-/README.md

 Single player - Try your best to get the highest score you can!
 Desktop and Mobile- Use a keyboard or touch screen to play the game.
 Restrictions - The game currently only works  in profile mode on mobile.
+Highest Score Count - View your highest score per run.
+This feature can be toggled on/off.
+Sound Effect - This feature can be toggled on/off.

 Built with
 Layout - Figma